Call for Proposals

 If a PI is unable to attend either the required drug development education course or virtual/in-person progress update meetings, can they still apply for the program?

-Given the importance of collaboration with peers and industry expert advisors to the success of translational research, PIs who cannot attend scheduled education and training courses or virtual/in-person project updates and progress meetings should not apply to the program.
+Given the importance of collaboration with peers and industry expert advisors to the success of translational research, PIs who cannot attend scheduled virtual and in-person project updates and progress meetings should not apply to the program.

-Is it necessary to submit a project development plan or budget as part of an application?
+Is it necessary to submit a budget as part of an application?

-Is it necessary to submit a project development plan or budget as part of an application?
+Is it necessary to submit a budget as part of an application?

-Applicants to the SPARK NS Program should not submit a project development plan or budget as part of the initial application or finalist presentation.
+Applicants to the SPARK NS Program should not submit a budget as part of the initial application.
 Once projects are selected for the program, a project manager is assigned to each project.
-SPARK NS and the project PI subsequently work together on a development plan that includes a budget.
+SPARK NS and the project PI subsequently work together on a Drug Development Plan that includes a budget.

 - 1.